-Elementary [6-10 year olds]
+Healthy Sleep for Elementary Age Kids [6-10 year olds]

 “Wired is tired” – the hyper, crazy point many kids hit around their bedtime is a sign of them being over-tired.

 Baths might change to showers, read chapter books together, brush teeth, etc. You may allow more independence with this as children get older.

 Diffuser: A diffuser is a tabletop humidifier in which you can diffuser essential oils to help children relax and drift off to sleep.
 They can also help your child sleep better when they are sick.
 There are a number of “safe” essential oils for children which I encourage you to research or speak to an aromatherapist about before implementing with your own child(ren).

 For more information on strategies to solve sleep problems and how to promote healthier sleep habits, I recommend you read the book I reference in this article, Healthy Sleep Habits, Happy Child.

 For more on this topic, check out the full Sleep collection